FAQ — drawtonomy whiteboard for driving scenarios

 Can drawtonomy edit Lanelet2 (.osm) maps in the browser?

 Section titled “Can drawtonomy edit Lanelet2 (.osm) maps in the browser?”Yes. drawtonomy can import Lanelet2 OSM files (including Autoware sample maps), edit lane geometry and connections visually, and export back to Lanelet2 OSM.
-For best performance, keep imports under roughly 500 lanes per scene.
+It handles large maps, and for a quick edit you can import only the lanes you need.
 See Import a Lanelet2 (.osm) file.

 Can I import a ROS occupancy grid map?